Chop Shop Movie Review

 Martina Marie as the narrator

-and introducing Shannon Michaels as Lisa Stewart
+Shannon Michaels as Lisa Stewart

 Chop Shop is a low-rent version of I Spit on Your Grave, a grindhouse rape-and-revenge flick with racial overtones that pits a young black woman against a trio of redneck mechanics and their token Asian.